Open-CMSIS-Pack/cmsis-toolbox/docs/CreateApplications.md

   - HEAP default is 0xC00 for devices with more than 6KB RAM (otherwise HEAP is set to 0).
 - Contiguous memory with same access (rw, rwx, rx) is combined into one region.

-For memory with the [*default* attribute no set](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/pdsc_family_pg.html#element_memory) in DFP or BSP the memory is listed under **resources that are not allocated to linker regions**.
+For memory with the [*default* attribute no set](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/pdsc_family_pg.html#element_memory) in DFP or BSP, the memory is listed under **resources that are not allocated to linker regions**.

 The user may modify this generated *regions header file*: